allr/tracer/README.md

 If there is no `tracer.conf` file in the target directory, the installation process will copy a sample file.

-The installation process also creates a symlink named `tracer.sh` in the target directory that points to `tracer.pl`.
-This symlink is added for backwards compatibility and its creation may be removed in a future version.

 Demonstration
 =============